bdremohameed/bdremohameed/README.md

 # I'm BADR

-I am Badr, an experienced graphic designer...I have more than 5 years of professional experience.
-I have excellent knowledge of Photoshop and 3D Blender designs.
-I also worked in the field of programming Android and computer applications in JavaScript and Visual Studio
+A creative graphic designer specializing in designing print and digital advertising and publicity materials.
+I have over 3 years of experience in this field, and I am proficient in designing 3D elements that add realism and distinction to designs.
+In addition to my creative skills, I have in-depth knowledge of Microsoft Office programs, which enables me to manage and organize projects with high efficiency.
+My extensive experience in the field of computers and their solutions enables me to overcome technical challenges and deliver high-quality designs on time.
+I am always looking for opportunities to develop my skills and contribute to achieving companies’ goals through attractive and effective designs.

 ## 📞 Contact information
 * 📞: +20 111 216 2908